can-lehmann/owlkettle/docs/internals.md

 ```

 #### **For Fields**

 Owlkettle provides default `update` hooks for every field.
-They are useful if you need simple custom behaviour, such as modifying the input slightly before updating a field with it.
-It is their responsibility to transfer data from `Widget` to their field in `WidgetState` as desired.
+`update` hooks are useful if you need simple custom behaviour, such as modifying the input slightly before updating a field with it.
+It is their responsibility to transfer data from `Widget` to their field in `WidgetState`.

 Here an example for how an `update` hook on a field can be used: